francissp55/1119MD_Welcome/faqs/houserules.md

 - Handle appliances and fixtures with care
 - Report any damage or issues as soon as possible
 - Follow check‑out instructions before departure
+- When parking on the driveway, the car must not encroach upon the sidewalk.
+You can be ticketed.
+Parking spaces along the curb   can be used by anyone, not just the renters.
+While there has generally not been a problem, if you think you will have an extra car, consider having the first car to arrive occupy a space along the curb.